 With Square, there’s no need to sign up for a separate card-not-present merchant account to process online payments.
 Here are some of the affordable ways to process CNP transactions with Square.

-- Utilise Square Online Checkout, which generates a simple online checkout link or button.
+Utilise Square Online Checkout, which generates a simple online checkout link or button.
 Just create a link with your item name and a price, and share the link on your existing website, social media channels or in an email.
-Learn how to get started with Square Online Checkout.
+Learn how to get started with Square Payment Links.

 Process a card-not-present transaction with Square Virtual Terminal